-A student will be placed on academic warning if at the end of the semester the cumulative GPA falls below the minimums specified for satisfactory academic progress.
-Even though a student on warning is making progress toward graduation, it should be clearly understood that without immediate academic improvement, suspension will result.
+A student will be placed on academic warning if at the end of the semester the term GPA falls below the minimum specified for satisfactory academic progress (3.0).
+Even though a student on warning is making progress toward graduation, it should be clearly understood that without immediate academic improvement, probation will result.